 After I graduated from the Department of Music Education at the University of Oulu in 2001 I worked as a music teacher in secondary schools.
 Given that songwriting and producing had been at the centre of my personal self-expression as a musician it has been natural for me to include creative music-making such as composing in my teaching.
 By 2009 when I started my doctoral studies at the Sibelius Academy, I started to systematically develop and test the practical and theoretical principles for a novel approach, I term `Learning Through Producing´ (LTP).

 Currently, I work as a music lecturer at the University of the Helsinki.
-Today, my special interests both as a lecturer and as a researcher include posthumanism, critical pedagogy, collaborative learning, blended learning, and AR/VR technologies.
+Today, my special interests both as a lecturer and as a researcher include posthumanism, critical pedagogy, collaborative learning and blended learning.
 I have held presentations related to my research interests in numerous international conferences and published my research in academic peer-reviewed publications.
 I am also one of the four convenors of the International Society for Music Education’s Popular Music Education Special Interest Group that aims to provide a home for a scholarship, practice, and discussion of Popular Music Education from around the world.